-Foodies enjoy their time outdoors at some of Arlington’s lauded local restaurant.
+Foodies enjoy their time outdoors at some of Arlington’s lauded local restaurants.
 Local favorite Lebanese Taverna is known for its authentic Middle Eastern cuisine and beautiful patio with greenery at its Pentagon Row location.
 Ballston's SER features outdoor dining that’s perfect for date night or just for some great sangria and Spanish cuisine with wonderful traditional dishes like seafood paella.
 Nearby Grand Cru Wine Bar & Bistro offers a quaint European style atmosphere and outdoor dining in the secluded ellipse garden courtyard.
 And, in addition to its robust beer menu, Bronson Bierhall features German-style fare including tasty brats, sausages, and a Giant Munich Pretzel with beer cheese and house mustard.
 Stop by El Rey in Ballston Exchange and try their signature margaritas, birria tacos and more while sitting in a colorful patio, perfect for dining al fresco.